-- The purpose or goal of the agent is formalized in terms of a special signal, called reward, passing from the environment to the agent. - At each time step, the reward is a simple number, $R_t \in \mathbb{R}$. - Informally, the agent's goal is to maximize the total amount of received reward. - The reward hypothesis:

-That all of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal, called reward.

-The use of a reward signal to formalize the idea of a goal is one of the most distinctive features of RL.
+- The purpose or goal of the agent is formalized in terms of a special signal, called reward, passing from the environment to the agent. - At each time step t, the reward is a simple number, $R_t \in \mathbb{R}$. - Informally, the agent's goal is to maximize the total amount of received reward (cumulative reward not the immediate one). - The reward hypothesis: All of what we mean by goals and purposes can be well thought of as the maximization of the expected value of the cumulative sum of a received scalar signal, called reward. - The use of a reward signal to formalize the idea of a goal is one of the most distinctive features of RL.